WayfireWM/wayfire-wiki/Tips-&-Tricks.md

 If you are having trouble with wine applications, such as input not responding, tearing windows, or buggy mouse behavior in some fullscreen games check the following:
 - Make sure xwayland is enabled in wayfire meson configure output and in wayfire.ini [core] xwayland = 1
 - In winecfg in the Graphics tab, enable 'Automatically capture mouse in full screen mode', disable 'Allow the window manager to decorate the windows', disable 'Allow the window manager to control the windows' and enable 'Emulate a virtual desktop'

+## Logout and Shutdown
+Wayfire supports layer shell protocol, which means it is possible to use a program such as https://github.com/ArtsyMacaw/wlogout to log out and shut down.